 The Concorde Airplane from Air France.
 Princess Diana would have taken British Airways

 After Princess Diana got off the jet, she immediately headed to a cocktail party at Axa Equitable Center in Midtown Manhattan.
 The next day, Diana visited the Henry Street Settlement, a not-for-profit agency on the Lower East Side that provides social service, arts and health care programs.
-The Princess chatted with previously homeless mothers and pre-schoolers and stopped by a shelter serving homeless families and victims of domestic abuse.
+The princess spent time talking to children and mothers who had been homeless.

 Inside the lobby of the AXA Equitable Center where Princess Diana attended a cocktail party